 The District may pay for food and/or beverage expenses incurred in connection with a meeting or event attended by employees and/or managers, the primary purpose of which is to discuss, negotiate or evaluate a plan, program, project or other endeavor directly related to District purposes.

-District meetings, workshops and training sessions will be scheduled to avoid the need to provide food whenever possible.
+District meetings, workshops and training sessions shall be scheduled to avoid the need to provide food whenever possible.

 Outreach and stakeholder involvement.
 The District may pay for community and stakeholder outreach and involvement programs to ensure that efficient and effective District programs, projects and meetings are conducted to gather public and intergovernmental input and participation in District planning, research, rulemaking and program or project design.

 Membership, donations.
-The District may pay for membership in the Minnesota Association of Watershed Districts in accordance with Minnesota Statutes section 103D.335, subdivision 20.
-District funds may be expended for membership in other professional organizations if the organization is an association of a civic, educational or governmental nature and its activities are directly related to District purposes or the improvement of District operations.
+The District may pay for membership in the Minnesota Association of Watershed Districts in accordance with Minn.
+Stat. § 103D.335, subdivision 20.
+The Board may approve the expenditure of District funds for membership in other professional organizations if the organization is an association of a civic, educational or governmental nature and its activities are directly related to District purposes or the improvement of District operations.
 District funds may not be donated to any professional, technical or charitable organization, person or private institution.
 The District may contract for services rendered by such organizations.

 Protocols.
 The following protocols are established to ensure compliance with above policies: